Preparation for Mediation

 The Party’s Preparation For Mediation

-In preparing for mediation, ask your client what they hope to achieve, and what they would be prepared to achieve, at the mediation.
-Ask them to provide you with written replies to these questions:
+In preparing for mediation, think about what you hope to achieve, and what you would be prepared to achieve, at the mediation.
+Write out your replies to these questions:

 • What are you seeking out of the mediation?